La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Notes:

-* Two extra full stops (periods) are necessary because if you don't put those pauses in speech, you might not know where the name starts and ends, or in other words, where the previous word ends and the next word begins.
+* Two additional full stops (periods) are necessary because if you don't put those pauses in speech, it might become difficult to know where the name starts and ends, or in other words, where the previous word ends and the next word begins.
 * The last letter of a cmevla must be a consonant.
 If a name doesn't end in a consonant, we usually add an **s** to the end; so in Lojban, _Mary_ becomes **.meris.**, _Joe_ becomes **.djos.**, and so on.
-An alternative is to leave out the last vowel, so _Mary_ would become **.mer.** or **.meir**.
+Alternatively, we can leave out the last vowel, so _Mary_ would become **.mer.** or **.meir**.
 * You can also put a full stop between a person's first and last names (though it's not compulsory), so _Jim Jones_ becomes **.djim.djonz.**

 ### Rules for making le cmevla